 One of the strongest taboos in both biblical and rabbinic literature is that relating to the menstruant woman.
-To the rabbis it was not only forbidden actually to have sexual contact either during the period itself^{2,44} or the days immediately following it, 245 but the husband was expected to refrain from acting frivolously with his wife, from touching even her little
+To the rabbis it was not only forbidden actually to have sexual contact either during the period itself244 or the days immediately following it,245 but the husband was expected to refrain from acting frivolously with his wife, from touching even her little finger, from giving or receiving anything into or from her hand until such time as she had taken the ritual bath.
+While menstruating, the wife could perform her regular household tasks, but she was not permitted to make her husband's bed in his presence.
+She was allowed to fill his glass for him, but she had to give it to him on a chair or stool.
+She was advised not to adorn herself more than just enough to appear respectable.
+And the two of them could not lie side by side either with or without being dressed.246

 The Cabbalists made even more ado about this matter.
-They said that at the conclusion of her menetrual period a woman must cut all her hair and nails that grew during her flux, 247
+They said that at the conclusion of her menstrual period a woman must cut all her hair and nails that grew during her flux.247

-Just how much meaning was attached to the restrictions of menstruction may be seen from the story of the woman whose husband had been wholly righteous.
+Just how much meaning was attached to the restrictions of menstruation may be seen from the story of the woman whose husband had been wholly righteous.
 He studied diligently and raised up many disciples - and yet he died young.
 His wife went about asking one scholar after another how this could have been possible.
 She received no satisfactory answer until she met Abba Eliahu.
 Upon his query, she stated that her husband never came near her when she was menstruating.
-Then he asked, "Did he come near you during the days following your period (and before your trip to the MIKVEET)" She replied, "He ate and drank with me; slept unclad with me, but it never entered his mind to do anything else."
-Thereupon, Abba Eliahu exclaimed, "Blessed is the All Present, Who slew him...for the Torah says, 'And you shall not come near a woman during her impurity."
+Then he asked, "Did he come near you during the days following your period (and before your trip to the MIKVEH?)"
+She replied, "He ate and drank with me; slept unclad with me, but it never entered his mind to do anything else."
+Thereupon, Abba Eliahu exclaimed, "Elessed is the All Present, Who slew him...for the Torah says, 'And you shall not come near a woman during her impurity."
 (Lev.
-18.19) 2448
+18.19)248 other than KOSHER foods, and these neither too warm nor too cold.249 Moreover, a man should never over eat, particularly before engaging in the sex act,250 and he should not have intercourse too soon after having partaken of food.251 On another phase of this same subject, "R. Simeon b.
+Lakish said, 'It is forbidden for a man to use his bed (for sex relations) in years of famine, according to (scripture), 'And unto Joseph were born two sons before the years of famine had come.'''"
+(Gen. 41.50)252 Elsewhere the Talmud adds, "If you see that dearth has come into the world, make your wife lonely.253